nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 |<img src="images/DisjointAppointmentListStateDisallowed.png" width="550" />|

-The no-overlap constraint is enforced at such a low level as a defensive measure so that all higher-level classes that use `DisjointAppointmentList` is guaranteed a list of appointments that is consistent with the application constraints (that is to have no overlapping appointments in the schedule).
+The no-overlap constraint is enforced at such a low level as a defensive measure so that all higher-level classes that use `DisjointAppointmentList` are guaranteed a list of appointments that is consistent with the application constraints (that is to have no overlapping appointments in the schedule).
 This eliminates the need for higher-level classes to check and possibly recover from an inconsistent list.

 While chronological ordering can arguably be enforced in `ModelManager` or even the `UI` component, the decision to implement it at such a low level is due to the fact that `DisjointAppointmentList` is the only class that has direct access to the underlying list of appointments.
 Although manipulation using the public methods can be done, they do not provide index-level manipulation, and are hence less efficient due to the extra `List#indexOf` operation required.
 The solution of implementing additional index-based operations exists, but would result in highly specialized methods that are only used by the sorting function, unnecessarily complicating the class.